qccoss/URL-shortener-application/README.md

 ```
 ### Redirecting to the Original URL
 Access the original URL by visiting /<shortcode> in your browser or sending a GET request.

+### Getting URL Statistics
+Send a GET request to /<shortcode>/stats to retrieve statistics about the URL associated with the shortcode.